GNU-Ymir/Documentations/en/primitives/variables.md

 ## Global variables

-Even if global variables have a rather bad reputation for many justified reasons.
-We choose to let the possibility to define them, since in spite of all, they allow some programmation paradigms that would be undoable otherwise.
+Even if global variables have a rather bad reputation for many justified reasons, we choose to let the possibility to define them, since in spite of all, they allow some programmation paradigms that would be undoable otherwise.